robsann/ElasticStackLab/procedure.md

         - Adapter 2: Internal Network (intnet1) - 172.16.1.102

 ## Creation of the DHCP Server
-1. On the host create the DHCP Server on VirtualBox with the command below:
+1. Create the DHCP Server on VirtualBox by executing the following command on the host:
     ```
     $ VBoxManage dhcpserver add --network=intnet1 --server-ip=172.16.1.100 --netmask=255.255.255.0 --lower-ip=172.16.1.101 --upper-ip=172.16.1.254 --enable
     $ VBoxManage list dhcpservers